 - 2a.
 Co-partner 1: Name of organization and details of legal status to enter into contracts (e.g., IPA registration) - 2b.
-Membership and profile: give a brief statement of the registered membership of the organization (for Farmer Groups), the geographic areas covered and present cocoa/coffee growing activities and constraints. - 2a.
+Membership and profile: Give a brief statement of the registered membership of the organization (for Farmer Groups), the geographic areas covered and present coffee growing activities and constraints and provide a brief statement regarding the range of activities currently undertaken by the entity in terms of eligible PPAP partnership activities (for Knowledge Providers), including brief descriptions of the target groups and subject areas covered. - 2a.
 Co-partner 2: name of organization and details of legal status to enter into contracts (e.g., IPA registration) - 2b.
-Organization profile: give a brief statement of the range of activities currently undertaken by the entity in terms of eligible PPAP partnership activities (for Knowledge Providers), including brief descriptions of the target groups and subject areas covered.
+Membership and profile: Give a brief statement of the registered membership of the organization (for Farmer Groups), the geographic areas covered and present coffee growing activities and constraints and provide a brief statement regarding the range of activities currently undertaken by the entity in terms of eligible PPAP partnership activities (for Knowledge Providers), including brief descriptions of the target groups and subject areas covered.